 - Submit completed application along with clear copies of prerequisites.

 - Check information on exam schedules in the section below.

 - Pay fees on receiving call from Technical Safety BC.

 - Examination dates are allocated when applications and fees are received and approved.
 It is subject to availability of seats before registration cut-off date.
-Read the exam scheduling policy here and check information on exam schedules here.
+Read the exam scheduling policy here.

 To Book an Evaluation